SlithyMatt/x16-xci/example/APPENDIX.md

 # Zone 1, level 1

 bitmap mygame_house.data
-music zone0.vgm
+sound car car.raw
 ```

 We can see that the house background is being reused for this level after having appeared in [the very first level](#zone-0-level-0).
 Because of this, we can reuse much of the animation for this level.
+Note that there is no music for this level, as the ```car``` **sound** is 7785 bytes, which takes up almost the whole music bank.
+There would be room for an exceptionally small music file with a little repeating pattern, but that's about it.

 ```
 init